The Evidence Champions: Practitioners

 Sheffield and Rotherham Wildlife Trust

 Sheffield & Rotherham Wildlife Trust (SRWT) is a registered charity and works with the local community towards a better future for wildlife, people and the green spaces we all love.
 SRWT are also part of a national network of 46 Wildlife Trusts, working together for a better deal for nature and people locally and in the wider world.
-SRWT manages 15 nature reserves across the Sheffield and Rotherham area.
+SRWT manages 15 nature reserves and one nature friendly farm across the Sheffield and Rotherham area.
 SRWT uses an adaptive monitoring framework to track long-term trends across their reserves and beyond.
-They are looking to better incorporate conservation evidence into their decision making through becoming a Conservation Evidence champion.
+They are looking to better incorporate conservation evidence into their decision making and have been Conservation Evidence champions since 22nd April 2021.

 Visit www.wildsheffield.com/